 - Red Rocket and Dynamite Crepe Myrtle are almost identical in appearance

-The Dynamite vs Red Rocket Crepe Myrtle showdown ended in the only way possible — draw.
+The Dynamite vs Red Rocket Crepe Myrtle showdown ended in the only way possible — a draw.